earthlab/earthlab.github.io/_posts/courses/earth-analytics/00-course-overview/sessions/2017-01-01-week-07-multispectral-remote-sensing-landsat.md

 Welcome to week {{ page.week }} of Earth Analytics!

-At the end of this week you will be able to
+At the end of this week you will be able to:

-* Describe what a spectral band is related to remote sensing data.
+* Describe what a spectral band is in remote sensing data.
-* Create maps of spectral remote sensing data using different band combinations including CIR, and RGB.
+* Create maps of spectral remote sensing data using different band combinations including CIR and RGB.
 * Calculate NDVI in `R` using efficient raster processing approaches including `rasterbricks` and the `overlay()` function.
-* Use the Landsat file naming convention to determine correct band combinations for plotting and to  calculate NDVI.
+* Use the Landsat file naming convention to determine correct band combinations for plotting and calculating NDVI.
 * Define additive color model.

 {% include/data_subsets/course_earth_analytics/_data-week6-7.md %}